Crimson Quill’s Appraisal#64

 Recovered from the mental scarring of watching the 104 minute version of A Serbian Film?
 75 points

-If you score 200+ then you should possess a wrought-iron gut and have therefore qualified to take a tour through Vogel’s tower.
+Should your score exceed 200, then you should possess a wrought-iron gut and have therefore qualified to take a tour through Vogel’s tower.
 Fret not if you fell a little short of the passing grade as it’s the gentlest introduction to this man’s work.
 Okay then hardcore Grueheads, shall we venture inside?

 After some effective opening credits, accompanied by suitably ominous score, we meet Kim (Bethany Newell) who is in the process of giving her over-possessive and frankly unstable boyfriend Mitch (Perry Tiberio) one last sympathy fuck.
 No sooner has his cum face subsided than she hands back her engagement ring and leaves him to ponder where he went wrong.
 Kim needs a little cheering up so heads over to her Goth friend Becky (Jessica Kennedy) for some moral support and soon ends up talked into accompanying her and a few of her dope-smoking buddies for a night at The Redsin Tower.
 However, Mitch isn’t about to let her off the hook so easily and follows them there with a hatchet that he fully intends on using.